Nor'easter: Snowfall Totals Adjusted Again; Here Are Areas Most At Risk For Power Outages

 For the most up-to-date snowfall projections, click on the first two images above.

-Snowfall rates of 2 to 4 inches are possible at times during the day on Saturday.
+Snowfall rates of 2 to 4 inches are possible at times during the day on Saturday in some parts of the region.

 Wind speeds will range from 30 to 50 mp (light purple in the third image above) to 50 to 70 mph (dark purple), with widespread power outages possible, especially on Eastern Long Island and in Eastern New England.